100-m/nx.digital/doc/security.md

 - data exchanged between developers and a server is encrypted with the SSH protocol
 - data exchanged between administrators and a server is encrypted with the SFPT protocol.

-Impress also implements 'Data At Rest' encryption to prevents data visibility in the event of its unauthorized access or theft.
+Impress also implements "Data At Rest" encryption to prevents data visibility in the event of its unauthorized access or theft.

 ## Data Location

-All our AWS server and our Firebase database are hosted in Continental Europe (Frankfurt) Our content delivery network (Zeit) that serves the application, choose the best area to deploy the application.
+All our AWS server and our Firebase database are hosted in Continental Europe (Paris) Our content delivery network (Zeit) that serves the application, choose the best area to deploy the application.
 The best area is defined by the closest region of the user.

 ## G.D.P.R.